 - 5. Make-up exams are granted only in case of a valid and documented reason.
 Absence in exams without any valid and documented excuse will result in a grade of 0 from that exam.
-In case of an illness or other documentable excuses, the student is required to contact me within three business days with a petition summarizing his/her situation and preferably presenting documentation for their excuses.3 I will also accept a formally written email from the sabanciuniv.edu email address of the student; and hence the petition does not have to be physical.
-The documentation could be in the form of a formal doctor's note from a state hospital4 or police/insurance report in case of a minor traffic accident providing details; and so and so forth.
+In case of an illness or other documentable excuses, the student is required to contact me within three business days with a petition summarizing his/her situation and preferably presenting documentation for their excuses.
+I will also accept a formally written email from the sabanciuniv.edu email address of the student, and hence the petition does not have to be physical.
+The documentation could be in the form of a formal doctor's note from a state hospital or police/insurance report in case of a minor traffic accident providing details; and so and so forth.
 All verified documentation has to be submitted physically in three business days following the expiration of the excuse or the verification date.
 If the instructor finds the excuse of the student valid, then either a make-up examination will be arranged, or the corresponding points from that examination will be shifted to the consequent examination.
 I wish to emphasize that due to YÖK regulations, I have to be quite strict about these formalities. - 6.
-Students who attend our lectures 8 or fewer times without valid excuses (see Policies item 5) will not be granted final examinations and their finals will not be eligible for grading.
-Further details about the procedure(s) to be applied in connection with the final will be announced via SUCourse prior to the exam. - 7.
-A student who fails to show up for the final examination without a valid excuse and does not take the make-up examination of the associated examination will receive N/A (and not F) as his/her final grade. - 8.
-The definition for scholastic dishonesty is as given in the rules and regulations/announcements of the Sabancı University and include aspects concerning online evaluation/examination practices. - 9.
+A student who fails to show up for the final examination without a valid excuse and does not take the make-up examination of the associated examination will receive N/A (and not F) as his/her final grade. - 7.
+The definition for scholastic dishonesty is as given in the rules and regulations/announcements of the Sabancı University and include aspects concerning online evaluation/examination practices. - 8.
 In case of scholastic dishonesty, no credits will be given for that particular work.
 Cheating during written work will result in an F for the course.
-All incidents of scholastic dishonesty will be reported to FASS for disciplinary action.
+All incidents of scholastic dishonesty will be reported to FASS.

-3These regulations are from the "Sabancı Üniversitesi Lisans Eğitim ve Öğretim Yönetmeliği" - Resmi Gazete No: 29607 Tarih: 28 Ocak 2016 Madde 22-2-a.
+&lt;sup>2These regulations are from the "Sabancı Üniversitesi Lisans Eğitim ve Öğretim Yönetmeliği" - Resmi Gazete No: 29607 Tarih: 28 Ocak 2016 Madde 22-2-a.

-4A doctor's note taken from a doctor's private practice does not count as formal.
+$^{3}$ A doctor's note taken from a doctor's private practice does not count as formal.
 In the case of private hospitals, the doctor's note has to be verified by the university health service within five business days following the expiration date of the doctor's note.